kubo/funchook/README.md

 GPLv2 or later with a [GPL linking exception][].

+You can use duckhook in any software.
+Though duckhook is licensed under the GPL, it doesn't affect outside of duckhook due to the linking exception.
-You can use Duckhook in any software as long as the software doesn't forbid API hooking.
-However if you modify Duckhook itself, the modifed part must be under the GPL with or without the linking exception.
+Note that if you modify duckhook itself, the modifed part must be released under the GPL with or without the linking exception.

 [GPL linking exception]: https://en.wikipedia.org/wiki/GPL_linking_exception
 [diStorm3]: https://github.com/gdabah/distorm/